Understanding LLC and MAC: The Powerhouse Sublayers of Data Link Layer

 If you are familiar with the Synchronous Data Link Control (SDLC) and the High-Level Data Link Control (HDLC) protocols, you will note that logical link control functions in a similar way.

-One important way the LLC carries out this interface function is via multiplexing.
 This method allows multiple network protocols to exist within a single multiple access point network.

 You can think of multiplexing as the LLC layer chopping data up into smaller packets to save resources.
 The LLC layer creates frames.
 Each LLC frame comprises a data packet preceded by an LLC header that includes information about where the data belongs.
 It is also acceptable to refer to a frame as an LLC protocol data unit